mishide/Springboard/Capstone_1/readme.md

 The Code: Is contained in 2 notebooks for this project: <br>
 <a href="https://github.com/mishide/Springboard/blob/master/Capstone_1/scripts/Spondylo_Classification_EDA.ipynb">EDA Analysis</a><br> and  <a href="https://github.com/mishide/Springboard/blob/master/Capstone_1/scripts/Spondlyo_Classification_Models.ipynb
-">Machine Learning Models</a><br>
+">Machine Learning Models</a><br><br>
- EDA: performs the cleaning and initial statistical analysis<br>
+ EDA: performs the cleaning and initial statistical analysis<br><br>
- MODEL: addressing feature correlations, then builds and tests the model, and finally reports results and recommendations
+ Machine Learning Models: first addresses feature correlations, then builds and tests the model, and finally reports results and recommendations